legendarycode3/decentralized-stablecoin/README.md

 ```

 ### Redeem Collateral and Burn DSC
-The protocol also provides an atomic operation that burns DSC and redeems collateral within a single
+The protocol also provides an atomic operation that burns DSC and redeems collateral within a single transaction, simplifying the repayment